Great Eastern Highway Safety Upgrade

 - maintaining the current level of carriageways to avoid any unnecessary damage to underground root systems

 - installing safety barriers on both sides of the median.
-While safety standards require 1.2 m deflection zone (clear zone) behind these safety barriers to the nearest tree, in wider sections of the median at least eight to 10 metres of vegetation will be preserved
+While safety standards require a 1.2 m deflection zone (clear zone) behind these safety barriers to the nearest tree, in wider sections of the median at least eight to 10 metres of vegetation was preserved

 - locating street lights within the verge, where practical, to avoid additional clearing in the median.
-Where this is not possible, double outreach poles are being installed in the median to keep clearing to a minimum.
+Where this was not possible, double outreach poles were installed in the median to keep clearing to a minimum.

-All vegetation cleared for this project will continue to be mulched and re-used on-site.
+All vegetation cleared for this project was mulched and re-used on-site.
 A replanting program featuring local species has been completed for Stage 1 in consultation with the Shire of Mundaring.
 Further replanting will be undertaken in this section and between Kintore Road and Bilgoman Road in mid-2020.

-We will also recycle concrete kerbs, paths and asphalt.
+We also recycled concrete kerbs, paths and asphalt.

 - Improve safety and efficiency